What is there to do in Williamsport?

 What are the housing facilities like?

-As a residential college, we have space for over 1200 students.
+As a residential college, we have space for more than 1,200 students.
 Lycoming's campus has both private suite style residence halls as well as community living residence halls.
 We also have a number of campus-owned apartments for upperclassman living, as well as a new "Townhouse"-style Residence Hall being built over the next year.

 What are my chances of getting a job once I graduate?